-Apicoectomy - Denville, NJ, Oral Surgery - Cheryl L. Moccio DMD
+Apicoectomy - Denville Oral Surgeon - Cheryl L. Moccio DMD

 The teeth are held firmly in place by strong roots that extend into the jawbone.
 Molars and premolars tend to have several roots, whereas the front incisors only have a single root.
 The end or tip of each root is termed the apex.
 The apex is where the nerves and blood vessels enter the tooth and aids in the delivery of blood to the crown (the part of the tooth you can see in your mouth).